-Means are actions that can help reduce the gap between the present situation and the desired situation, so that the objective may be reached.
-The means used may involve human or material resources or educational strategies to be implemented, specific tools to be used . . .
+Strategies are actions that can help reduce the gap between the present situation and the desired situation, so that the objective may be reached.
+The strategies used may involve human or material resources or educational approaches or actions to be implemented, specific tools to be used....